How to get more clients; 5 tips to increase your business coach salary

 Coach salaries, in general, differ enormously.
 Some do earn 5 to 6 figure incomes.
 Others don’t even make a decent $10,000.
 So, the average doesn’t say that much.

-For example, PayScale reports that the average salary of an Agile coach is $62,400, while the average salary of a business coach yields $59,799.
-However, those are just averages.
-Still, this doesn’t say much about how they get more paying clients or their conversion rates than less performing coaches.
+For example, PayScale reports that the average salary of an Agile coach is $62,400, while the average salary of a small business coach yields $59,799.
+However, those are just averages; a single marketing coach or life coach for that matter can earn double this salary.
+Moreover, life coaching is not the same as business coaching, and the latter is different from small business coaching.
+Still, this doesn’t say much about how they get more paying clients or their conversion rates than less-performing coaches.

 Other research reports that coaches often have to deal with the inconsistency of income.
 Marketing takes time, but if you regularly and consistently follow these 5 tips, you will move towards the average business coach salary or even go beyond it.

-Do you want to know how E-Scan can do the lead generation for you as a business coach in both attracting more clients and adding extra professional value to your coaching?
-Request a COACH DEMO.
+Do you want to know how E-Scan can do the lead generation for you as an entrepreneur coach in both attracting more clients and turn customers into loyal ambassadors?
+Get your free E-Scan.